himanshuadhikari/POCModule/README.md

  - 0.1.0
 ```

-- Now on any project you can install this module by
+- If bower component is registered on private bower then add ``` "registry": "http://localhost:5678" ``` to .bowerrc file then run below command.

 ```
 bower install poc-module
 ```